mariusprd/sephora-product-analysis/README.md

 4. Download the Sephora dataset:

     * Make sure you have the Kaggle CLI installed and configured.
 If not, follow the instructions on the [Kaggle CLI GitHub page](https://github.com/Kaggle/kaggle-api).
-    * Make sure you have the `unzip` command installed on your system.
+    * IMPORTANT: You need to have the kaggle.json file in the `~/.kaggle` directory.
     * Run the download script:

         ```bash